First Underground Railway.

-March, 10.
-Albert Edward, Prince of Wales (later King Edward VII), marries Princess Alexandra of Denmark (later Queen Alexandra) at St. George”s Chapel, Windsor.
-Queen Victoria attends, wearing mourning black and widow”s veil to the ceremony which was her custom in the years following the death of Prince Albert (in December 1861).
+Albert Edward, Prince of Wales (later King Edward VII), marries Princess Alexandra of Denmark (later Queen Alexandra) at St. George’s Chapel, Windsor.
+Queen Victoria attends, wearing mourning black and a widow’s veil to the ceremony which was her custom in the years following the death of Prince Albert.

 Death of Elizabeth Culliford Dickens.
 Elizabeth was the wife of John Dickens and the mother of Charles Dickens.